 Practitioners in these organisations are keen to learn more about what works, through what pathways, and with what trade-offs and complexities.
-These complexities also arose in other strands of research in A4EA’s firs phase of work.
-A4EA work on the EITI and the Bring Back Our Girls movement highlighted how international support can legitimate local accountability claims, but also risks exacerbating growing fears of international interference in domestic politics.
+These complexities also arose in other strands of research in A4EA’s first phase of work.
+A4EA work on the Extractive Industries Transparency Initiative [EITI] and the Bring Back Our Girls movement highlighted how international support can legitimate local accountability claims, but also risks exacerbating growing fears of international interference in domestic politics.

 Scholarship on the politics of development cooperation tends to look at high-level institutional relations and incentives.
 At the same time a wealth of narrow case studies and individual project assessments of donor-funded action exist but are rarely synthesised.
-The Donor Action workstream aims to fill in a ‘missing middle’ by looking at how comparable donor programmes and local social and political actors interact in specific conflict-affected places and moments.
+This workstream on donor action forms part of the A4AE programme and aims to fill in a ‘missing middle’ by looking at how comparable donor programmes and local social and political actors interact in specific conflict-affected places and moments.
 Taking a place-based approach, researchers have identified areas in Mozambique, Pakistan and Nigeria where they can study DFID-funded programmes with empowerment and accountability ambitions taking place simultaneously with actions of other donors – for example the World Bank or UN agencies.

-Using approaches informed by institutional ethnography and analysing pairs of local-level initiatives, A4EA’s Donor action workstream aims to understand the designs and practices of, and interactions between, these external actors.
+Using approaches informed by institutional ethnography and analysing pairs of local-level initiatives, A4EA’s research into donor action aims to understand the designs and practices of, and interactions between, these external actors.
 Researchers will work with project designers and implementers to unearth underpinning social and political analysis and its influence on programme design and implementation, to identify and interview relevant social and political actors in these particular accountability ecosystems, and to observe how particular activities play out and interact.

 This approach allows for two dimensions of comparisons; among DFID initiatives across the three focus settings, and between DFID and other donors operating in the same contexts (geographical and thematic).
 Alongside this, the project will chart how interactions between sets of donor actions combine in terms of their ‘net accountability effect’ to produce valuable, practical knowledge for future generations of development programmes.